rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DH: I'm so sorry maggie, Lunch is here.
 We can continue after if that makes sense.

-AWB: let's continue now that lunch is over.
+AWB: Let's continue now that lunch is over.

 ZB: I added examples ot the slides during lunch to present use cases.
 Continuing on UnitFormat.
 These formatters (plus one more that's in the Ecma402 github repository) are the only ones they are currently planning.
 Every use case they have encountered in the last year can be covered by some one or tow of the 4 formatters.
 It's not that they are trying to port all the ICU formatters to JS, but rather they have the subset that is need for the Web.
 Stage 2 is that TC39 agrees that the problmes needs to be solved.
 Is there a reason that we do not want a feature like that in EcmaScript.